adnanbhanji/EU-Chatbot-Reco-System/docs/api_reference.md

 ## Handling Interruptions

-If a user's message ends with a "?", the chatbot temporarily exits the structured flow to process the query through GPT models.
+If a user's message ends with a "?", the chatbot temporarily exits the structured flow to process the query through Llama2 models.
 The flow resumes with the last unanswered question once the user types "solved".

 ## Post-Flow Interaction

 After the structured conversation concludes with a "Thank you" message, users can continue to interact with the chatbot.
-They can ask additional questions, with the chatbot leveraging GPT models to respond.
+They can ask additional questions, with the chatbot leveraging Llama2 models to respond.

 ## Implementation Notes